Patents - Kazakhstan: Lexology GTDT Practice Guides

 A compulsory non-exclusive licence may also be issued if:

-- the patent holder abused his exclusive rights or enabled the abuse of his exclusive rights.
+- the patent holder abused his or her exclusive rights or enabled the abuse of his or her exclusive rights.

 The court will cancel a compulsory non-exclusive licence if the circumstances that were the reason for its issuance are terminated.